Roudnice nad Labem: Etymology

-The original names Rúdnik and Rúdnica probably come from the iron water of a nearby spring (ruda = "ore").
+The initial names Rúdnik and Rúdnica probably come from the iron water of a nearby spring (ruda = 'ore').

 Geography

 Roudnice nad Labem is located about 15 km southeast of Litoměřice and 37 km north of Prague.
-It lies in the Lower Eger Table, in the Polabí lowlands.
+It lies in the Lower Ohře Table, in the Polabí lowlands.
 The highest point is on the hill Hostěraz at 265 m above sea level.
 The town is situated on the left bank of the Elbe River, which forms the northern municipal border.

 History

 Roudnice nad Labem is one of the oldest Czech towns.
-The first written mentions of Roudnice are from 1167 and 1176, but archeological excavations in the area confirmes existence of a settlement in the prehistoric ages.
-The market settlement quickly became economically important thanks to its location on the so-called Lusatian road and in the 13th century, it received the town status.
+The first written mentions of Roudnice are from 1167 and 1176, but archeological excavations in the area confirm existence of a prehistoric settlement.
+The market settlement quickly became economically important due to its location on the Lusatian road, and in the 13th century, it received town status.

 In the 12th century, a Romanesque castle was built, used as the summer residence of archbishops and bishops.

-In 1333, bishop Jan of Dražice ordered that a bridge be built over the Elbe.
+In 1333, Bishop John IV of Dražice ordered that a bridge be built over the Elbe.
 It was the first stone bridge over the Elbe and the third stone bridge in Bohemia.
-At the end of the 14th century, the New Town of Roudnice nad Labem (encompassing today's Jan of Dražice Square and Husovo Square) was built and, along with the Old Town of Roudnice nad Labem, surrounded by walls.
+The bridge was completed in 1340.

+At the end of the 14th century, the New Town of Roudnice nad Labem (encompassing today's Jan of Dražice Square and Hus Square) was built and, along with the Old Town of Roudnice nad Labem, surrounded by walls.
 In 1421, during the Hussite Wars, Roudnice nad Labem was conquered by Jan Žižka.
-During Hussite invasions, the local monastery was destroyed and never renewed.
-After the Hussite Wars, the town was sold several times, which does not benefit its development.
-In 1603, it was acquired by the Lobkowicz family and it remained so until 1945.
+During the Hussite invasions, the local monastery was destroyed and would never be rebuilt.
+After the Hussite Wars, the town was sold several times, which did not benefit its development.
+In 1603, it was acquired by the Lobkowicz family and it remained under their control until 1945.
 During their rule, the town was rebuilt and expanded.
 During the Thirty Years' War, Roudnice nad Labem was burned down and demolished by the Swedish army.